Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Sensitivity analysis based on a difference-type sensitivity parameter

-\paragraph{Other (type C) estimators.} Any PI-based estimator can be paired with any $\xi_c$ estimator, but one may wish to keep things simple.
-For these non-IF-based estimators, we recommend using $\hat\xi_{c,\pi\sigma}$ or $\hat\xi_{c,e\pi\sigma}$.
-As outcome modeling is needed to estimate $\xi_c$, however, one could alternatively choose to use a type A or type B estimator for the PI-based main analysis.
+While any PI-based estimator can be paired with any $\xi_c$ estimator, to keep things simple it is reasonable to pair non-IF-based estimators with either $\hat\xi_{c,\pi\sigma}$ (\ref{eq:xi.pi.sigma}) or $\hat\xi_{c,e\pi\sigma}$ (\ref{eq:xi.e.pi.sigma}), which are not IF-based.
+As outcome modeling is needed to estimate $\xi_c$ for the sensitivity analysis, however, we recommend switching to a type A or IF-based estimator for the PI-based main analysis.